CMC Archivist Sean Stanley reveals rare discoveries

 “There’s one thing I want to implement more, and that is a call for alumni to reach out with materials, such as flyers, menus, and personal photographs they wish to donate to the archive.
 They don’t even need to be physical, if alumni – or their families – want to digitize and send us the files.”

-Items could be exhibited as part of CMC’s 75th anniversary celebration and would help expand the range of CMC’s institutional collection.
+Items could be archived as part of CMC’s 75th anniversary celebration and would help expand the range of CMC’s institutional collection.

 Topping his priority list right now are items to process for the celebration of CMC’s 75th anniversary, contained in an estimated 300 boxes.
 Stanley said he has “triaged” those he considered most crucial to the effort, such as the ones containing photographs that need to be digitized and categorized.
-Items found will be featured in the digital exhibitions that will launch during the College’s 75th Anniversary celebrations.
+Items found will be featured in a series of digital archives to be shared during the College’s 75th Anniversary celebrations.

 Although he’s consulting a spreadsheet that was created to guide him through the contents of the boxes, Stanley has discovered some intriguing surprises.